Nursing Q&A Logo

 QAA Logo

-When a patient shows signs of an allergic reaction, the priority action is to assess the airway, breathing, and circulation (ABCs) to ensure the patient is not experiencing a life-threatening reaction…
+When a patient shows signs of an allergic reaction, the nurse's priority is to assess the severity of the reaction and ensure the patient's airway is clear.
+Immediate intervention is crucial to preven…

 Read More →